UniPiTechnology/evok/docs/configs/evok_configuration.md

         scan_frequency: 50
 ```

-- <bus_name\>: Your choice, but cannot be duplicates!
+- <bus_name\>: Your choice, but can not have duplicates!
 - <bus_type\>:
     - MODBUSTCP (specific settings: [hostname, port])
     - MODBUSRTU (specific settings: [port, boudrate, parity])
 - <device_name\>: Under this name, the device will be available in the API.
-Cannot be duplicates!
+Can not have duplicates!
 - <model_id\>:
     - Defines a modbus register map.
-  - Source is in '.yaml' files in '/etc/evok/hw_definitions'.
+    - Source is located in '.yaml' files in '/etc/evok/hw_definitions'.
     - examples: xS51, xS11,
     - For more information see [hw_definitions](./hw_definitions.md).
 - scan_frequency:
     - An optional parameter that determines how often values are read from the device.
     - Default value is 50.

 ### Examples